 1) Investigating the biopsychosocial mechanisms by which stress impacts health.

 2) Intervention research: Using evidenced based strategies, we are fine-tuning resilience based psychosocial treatments to address physical and mental health issues associated with severe and chronic stress.
-We are applying these interventions community settings and with groups such as emergency workers and first responders.
+We are applying these interventions in community settings and with groups such as emergency workers and first responders.

 3) Investigating mechanisms that help to explain the health disparities that exist between minority and non minority populations.